SEND support in early years

 Ages 2 to 3 years old

 At this time your health visitor will also invite you to attend an appointment to check their physical development milestones as part of the Healthy Child Programme.
-If the health visitor has any concerns, they will discuss this with you.

 If necessary, your child’s early years provider will put extra help in place for your child and come up with a plan with you.
-They must follow the national requirements set out in the SEN code of practice.
+They must follow the national requirements set out in the SEND code of practice.

 - Your child’s current needs will be assessed, and a targeted plan made to support their next steps in development.